 A DLL, or dynamic link library, is a file that contains code and data used by other programs.
 If a DLL is damaged or missing, it can cause errors such as the “class not registered” error.
 To fix this problem, you will need to reinstall the affected DLL.

-To restart Windows Explorer, you will need to open command prompt.
-From the command prompt, you will need to type in “taskkill /f /im explorer.exe.”
+To restart Windows Explorer, you will need to open a command prompt.
+From the command prompt, you must type in “taskkill /f /im explorer.exe.”
 This will end the process for Windows Explorer.
 Once the process has been ended, you can type in “explorer.exe” to start the process again.